benley/python-glog/README.rst

 Behaviours
 ----------

--  Messages are always written to stderr.
+-  Messages are always written to stderr by default.
+A copy could be saved to file by configuration.

 -  Lines are prefixed with a google-style log prefix, of the form